jesuscuevas/csus_website/_posts/2021-01-26-shell-first-steps.md

     For us, the shell will be the __only__ way to interact with our machines.
     By using it locally, we get relevant experience.
 2. The shell is more efficient and precise than GUI's.
-    For example, suppose you have 100 `.csv` files and 100 `.txt` files sitting in one directory, and you want to put the `.csv` files in one directory, and the `.txt` files in another.
+    For example, suppose you have 100 `.csv` files mixed in the same directory with 1000 other files, and you want to move only the `.csv` files to another directory.
     This is trivial with the shell.
 3. We can easily automate commands in the shell by saving the commands in a file.
 4. The shell is stable.